jac459/meta-kodi/README.md

                 Then you can browse each source as a file-explorer.
 Browsing through directories is currently limited to 7 levels deep because of technical and practical limits.

 For Movies and TVSHows, a Checkmark is shown if all underlying elements are shown.
-Thumbnails are shown when KODI has the image defined as an HTTP(s)-link, images stored locally by Kodi aren't displayed yet.
+Thumbnails are shown when KODI has them defined.
+Internally, KODI uses the actual video-file to show a thumbnail; currently, they can not be shown in the directory.
 If you feel this annoying, you can switch off thumbnais with the switch "Thumbnails".

 To-Do:
 - Fix 7 levels limit
-- Add thumbnails for locally stored images (smb-type).